Expanding and Sustaining

 How CAPABLE functions

-CAPABLE is a participant directed, home-based model delivered over 10 visits in 4 to 5 months.
 The program centers around an interprofessional team including an occupational therapist, a registered nurse, and a handy worker, who work with older adults to identify and achieve self-prioritized goals that enhance mobility, function, and quality of life.

 Current situation